rmkuhleman/it-ticket-service-capstone/README.md

 - [`app.py`](app.py) contains the Flask backend, routes, authentication, role-based access control, ticket management, and database logic.
 - [`templates/`](templates/) contains the HTML pages for login, ticket submission, user ticket views, admin dashboard, ticket details, and feedback.
 - [`static/`](static/) contains the frontend styling and JavaScript used for layout, form behavior, and UI improvements.
+- `tickets.db` is a SQLite database used to store users, tickets, and feedback.
+It is automatically initialized and updated through the Flask application.

 Together, these files support user authentication, ticket submission, admin ticket management, escalation handling, resolution notes, and feedback collection.